 This adjustment allows you to change the dimensions and aspect ratio (relationship between width and height) of the displayed image.
-There are five preset aspects available and three personalised aspects (with user-settable parameters).
+There are six preset aspects available and three personalised aspects (with user-settable parameters).
 You can select a different aspect for each source: the selected aspect ratio will be automatically applied the next time the relative source is called.

-You can also select the required aspect ratio by repeatedly pressing the key (1...8), The following aspects are available:
+You can also select the required aspect ratio by repeatedly pressing the key (, or by pressing (and a numerical key (1...9).
+The following aspects are available: